Sleep: Screens Stealing Our Slumber?

 Self Improvement: Progress Replaced with Performance?

-The internet often turns self-improvement into a spectator sport, replacing process with performance, and pushing us to consume playbooks rather than build habits.
-By looking to algorithms for every answer, have we not only o...
+The internet promised to make self-improvement accessible to everyone.
+But has it instead turned it into a spectator sport - replacing process with performance, and pushing us to consume playbooks rather than actually build h...

-The Taxi Industry: The Data-Driven Destruction of Dignified Work?
+The Taxi Industry: A Data-Driven Destruction of Dignified Work?

 March 21, 2026

-The Taxi Industry: The Data-Driven Destruction of Dignified Work?
+The Taxi Industry: A Data-Driven Destruction of Dignified Work?

-The internet promised to revolutionise how we get around, delivering a modern, efficient, and affordable break from the old ways.
-But did the revolution simply bring an unstable, exploitative gig economy, offering the illusio...
+The internet promised to revolutionise how we get around - delivering a modern, efficient, and affordable alternative to the old ways.
+But did the revolution simply replace one system with an unstable, exploitative gig econom...

 Decentralisation: Freedom or Fragmented Control?